-Bone conduction hearing device (BCHD) will be the likely device choice in most cases, although a low grade microtia with an ear canal stenosis rather than atresia, may mean that a behind-the-ear (BTE) hearing aid fitting is possible.
+A bone conduction hearing device (BCHD) will be the likely device choice in most cases, although a low grade Microtia with an ear canal stenosis rather than Atresia, may mean that an air conduction hearing aid (including CROS / BICROS system) fitting may be possible.

-Bilateral atresia and access to speech
+Bilateral Atresia and access to speech

-Cases of bilateral atresia should be managed as per any bilateral permanent hearing loss.
+Cases of bilateral Atresia should be managed as per any bilateral permanent hearing loss.
 The only option for intervention to ensure access to sound for spoken speech and language development is the use of a bone conduction hearing device.
 This should be explained and offered at diagnosis without delay.

-It is recognised that one device is sufficient for acquisition of spoken language in cases of bilateral canal atresia.
+It is recognised that one device is sufficient for acquisition of spoken language in cases of bilateral canal Atresia.
 However, best practice is to offer bilateral devices to promote binaural hearing.

-Unilateral atresia and binaural hearing
+Unilateral Atresia and binaural hearing

-In the case of unilateral atresia, sound will not be able to reach a working cochlea.
+In the case of unilateral Atresia, sound will not be able to reach a working cochlea.
 Stimulating a working cochlea as early as possible using a BCHD maximises the potential for future interventions.
 A goal is also to achieve as close to binaural hearing as possible.

-Transcranial attenuation is greater in young infants than adults and this decreases throughout maturation.
-It is predicted that infants have at least 10-30 dB of transcranial attenuation to bone-conduction stimuli compared to adults75.
+Transcranial attenuation is greater in young infants than adults and decreases throughout maturation.
+It is predicted that infants have at least 10-30 dB greater transcranial attenuation to bone-conduction stimuli compared to adults75.
 Therefore, using a BCHD when there is a unilateral profound loss would be less effective for infants compared to adults, as the vibrations produced would be severely attenuated as they passed to the better hearing ear.
 However, when there is unilateral conductive hearing loss, and the purpose of amplification is to target the ipsilateral cochlea, infants and young children will have much less routing of the signal to the contralateral ear, and a much more binaural experience than adults.

-It is recognised that families may not take up options of BCHD at the early stages following diagnosis of unilateral canal atresia.
-A trial of a BCHD for unilateral canal atresia should be available to families at any time and the advantages for future development and listening skills explained.
+It is recognised that families may not take up options of BCHD at the early stages following diagnosis of unilateral canal Atresia.
+A trial of a BCHD for unilateral canal Atresia should be available to families at any time and the potential advantages for future development and listening skills explained.
 This should be done in the context of neural plasticity and the potential for greater benefit from intervention, if that intervention occurs early.

-Bone conduction aids
+Bone conduction devices